BirchM93/Project/README.md

 -   ### Strategy
     The overall aim is to attract new members and retention of existing members.
-    The website will enable users to find important information with regards to the location, fees, opening hours, getting in contact and class timetables
+    The website will enable users to find important information with regards to the location, fees, opening hours, getting in contact, and class timetables

 -   ### User stories

     -  As a new visitor to the website, I want to easily navigate the site, so I can find what I need.
     -  As an interested client, I want an easy to fill in enquiry form, so I can make contact with the gym.
-    -  As a current client, I want to be able to login and view my personal details and edit my profile.
+    -  As a current client, I want to be able to log in and view my details and edit my profile.
-    -  As a new visitor to the website, I want learn more about the gym.
+    -  As a new visitor to the website, I want to learn more about the gym.
-    -  As a new and potential client, I want information about gym memberships rates.
+    -  As a new and potential client, I want information about gym membership rates.
     -  As an interested, current/or potential client, I want to follow the gym on social media, so I can keep up with their latest news.
     -  As a potential/current client, I want to check the class timetables.
     -  As a new/current client, I want to know what classes are on offer.